DForshner/VagrantKafkaDemo/README.md

 # VagrantKafkaDemo
-Using Vagrant to provision and run a Kafka Demo
+Kafka demo suing Vagrant to provision the environment.
+Currently shows producing and consuming from the queue using bash scripts.

-## Running Demo
+## Running

 1) Provision environment